Calculates variable importance using results from previous varpro call.

 conf

-Show importance values with standard errors as a boxplot (thus showing an informal confidence region)?
-If conf='FALSE', plots standardized importance.
+Logical.
+If TRUE, displays importance values with standard errors as a boxplot (providing an informal confidence region).
+If FALSE, plots standardized importance values.

 sort